Absence Seizure -

 is a group of cannabinoid receptors located in the brain and throughout the nervous systems, and is involved in a variety of bodily processes including appetite, pain-sensation, mood, and memory, and in mediating the psychoactive effects of cannabis.

 Epilepsia Partialis Continua.
 A form of epilepsy in which there is repetitive motor seizures (jerking, twitching) involving one small area or all of one side of the body.
 Consciousness is maintained.
-Treatment with anti-epileptic drugs is often not very effective; surgical treatment should be considered.
+It can be treatment resistant.
 These seizures can also be associated with Rasmussen’s Encephalitis.

 The study of the distribution and causes of health-related states or events in particular populations.